 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect.

-Chemo (KEY-mo) is the short word for chemotherapy (KEY-mo-THAIR-uh-pee), the use of drugs to fight cancer.
+Chemo is short for chemotherapy, the use of drugs to fight cancer.
 The drugs are often given through a needle into a vein.
 These drugs go into the blood and spread through the body.

 Chemo may be given along with radiation to help shrink a tumor so it’s easier to take it out with surgery.
 It may also be used alone to treat advanced cancer.

 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Most of the time, 2 or more chemo drugs are given.
 Treatment often lasts for many months.